qmlbook/qmlbook/docs/start/start.rst

         QPushButton *m_button;
     };

 In the implementation, we use layouts to better arrange our widgets.
 Layout managers re-layout the widgets according to some size policies when the container widget is re-sized.
-In this example we have a list, a line edit, and a button arranged vertically to allow to edit a list of cities.
+In this example, we have a list, a line edit, and a button arranged vertically to allow to edit a list of cities.
 We use Qt's ``signal`` and ``slots`` to connect sender and receiver objects.

 .. code-block:: cpp